AlanMalikov777/TokenSharing/README.md

 Program that gives tokens to the users

 # Team
-Asanuly Alikhan-
+Asanuly Alikhan - 'login' and protected functions

-Malikov Alan-
+Malikov Alan - Database and coonection it to the python

-Kurmangali Sanzhar-
+Kurmangali Sanzhar -

 # Installation
 Firstly, you need to download 'Flask'